Best Pull Up Bar For Home Gym

 The best possible option would be a bar that will let you do all exercises you can perform on it.

-However, you might be limited with the height of your ceilings and size of your room for your home gym.
+But, you might be limited by the height of your ceilings and the size of your room for your home gym.
 This is where various options come into play.

 To be able to find a perfect version for your needs there are several options for you.